Risky-Scout/opeb-full-valuation/README.md

 ## ⚠️ Disclaimer

 This software implements mathematical precision beyond standard actuarial practice.
-While designed for production use, all actuarial valuations for official financial reporting should be reviewed and signed by a qualified actuary.
+All valuations for official financial reporting should be reviewed and signed by a qualified actuary.